Shop the New Apple Watch Series 9 at Amazon Now

 Apple Watch Series 8, 41mm (GPS)

-The Apple Watch Series 8, the latest addition to the Apple Watch lineup, features the new S8 chip for improved performance and a larger battery than previous models.
+The Apple Watch Series 8 features the new S8 chip for improved performance and a larger battery than previous models.
 It also includes an always-on display and new watch face options.

 Apple Watch Series 8, 45mm (GPS)